raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

 --- challenge ---

-## Challenge: Make some new classes
+## Challenge: make some new classes

 + Use CSS **classes** to define a few different picture sizes for your website, for example `.smallPictures` and `.mediumPictures`.
 Then remove the `width` attribute from each of your `img` elements and add the appropriate class instead.